ricardobrg/cart-mobile-template-1/README.md

 ### **The APP must have** ###

-* __List of items page__: You can get it using the following call, replacing "burger" by the search term provided by the user ([Swagger file:] (https://github.com/spoonrocker/cart-mobile-template/blob/main/search-swagger.yaml)):
+* __List of items page__: You can get it using the following call, replacing "burger" by the search term provided by the user (check [Swagger file](https://github.com/spoonrocker/cart-mobile-template/blob/main/search-swagger.yaml)) :

 ```sh
 curl --location --request POST 'https://stg-api.rockspoon.io/search/v2/composed' \